ktg8080/python-challenge/README.md

 The output is generated to the terminal and a .txt file located in the analysis folder.

 Credits: The script was created using the class work files.
+I received help on Line 45 of the PyBank code from tutor Brandon Wong.
+The code to generate the output as a .txt file was created using help from https://www.youtube.com/watch?v=C0VZxhHsEvM